JorgePe/randomideas/Hedwig/README.md

 The python script assumes a Google Mail account is used but other IMAP services should work aswell.
 You need to edit the USERNAME and PASSWORD values and you should enable 2-key auth on the GMail account and then set an App Password.

+I'm using linux on my laptop and trying to make code that can also run on my MINDSTORMS EV3 brick (running ev3dev).
+So at the moment I am using ['bluepy'](https://github.com/IanHarvey/bluepy) python library.
+This only works on linux (also Raspberry Pi) but not on Windows and most probably not on Mac.
+You can try to port my code to a modern and more agnostic library like  ['bleak'](https://bleak.readthedocs.io/en/latest/).